 Healthy and diverse pollinator populations are an integral piece in the larger picture of worldwide health and nutrition.
-Bees and other pollinating insects are crucial to the food produced by more than 2.5 billion small farmers worldwide.
 Research shows that if pollination is managed well on small diverse farms, crop yields increase by a statistically significant median of 24 percent.
-Foods richest in nutrients, such as kale, blueberries, apples and almonds depend on insect pollination.
-If a crop has been well pollinated, then larger and more nutritious leaves, fruits and seeds will develop.
-Plants naturally tend to put more of their growing energy into well-pollinated flowers and fruits thus increasing their quality, taste and nutritional value.
-The result is more nutrition per ounce of food, an important aspect of sustainable food production.
+Foods richest in nutrients, such as kale, blueberries, apples and almonds all depend on insect pollination.
+If a crop has been well pollinated, then larger and more nutritious leaves, fruits and seeds can develop.

-Neonicotinoid pesticides (also called neonics), are a major contributing factor to the catastrophic loss of bees and other animals.
-Neonicotinoid insecticides are highly toxic to pollinators (or any invertebrate) at very low doses.
-They are absorbed and taken up by the plant, ending up in all plant tissues, including the nectar and pollen collected by pollinators and the seeds, fruits, and leaves eaten by other animals.
-These products are often applied as soil treatments in the form of granules or drenches, where they can persist for many years and continue to contaminate plants, kill earthworms and other important beneficial soil organisms, and run off into surface water where they can kill aquatic invertebrates.
-An analysis by a consortium of independent scientists from around the globe reviewed more than 800 peer-reviewed studies and concluded that neonicotinoid insecticides pose a significant risk to the world’s pollinators, worms, birds and other animals and that immediate action is needed.
+Neonicotinoid pesticides (spell out pronunciation: knee-oh-nick-a-tin-oy-ds), are a contributing factor to the catastrophic loss of bees and other animals as they are highly toxic to insects at very low doses.
+They are absorbed and taken up by the plant, ending up in the nectar and pollen collected by pollinators and the seeds, fruits, and leaves eaten by other animals.
+Neonics are designed to persist, thus can continue to kill earthworms and other beneficial soil organisms long after they’ve been applied.
 Studies conclude that pesticide application rates that regulatory agencies consider protective to the environment actually harm aquatic organisms found in surface waters (dragonflies mayflies, snails and other animals that form the base of the food chain and a healthy, clean watershed) and build up in soils to levels that can kill soil organisms.

 Where are neonics found?